renovatebot/renovate/docs/usage/configuration-options.md

 ### matchStrings

-`matchStrings` should each be a valid regular expression, optionally with named capture groups.
+Each `matchStrings` must be a valid regular expression, optionally with named capture groups.

 Example: